Demosaic match greens = "local average" trashes the image

 In light table they are seen only at maximum zoom.

 Camera: Canon EOS M6

-#1 Updated by Mateusz Sebas about 1 month ago
+#1 Updated by Mateusz Sebas over 1 year ago

 I've built current master: 83959cb0e0c86bf0c3cf2ee00834d71a8571a3a4 and I can still see white artifacts.

 I think that this issue was not present in July when I bought the canon m6.
 It started to be visible when I did one of the upgrades of darktable, but I can't say when I did that.

 I've tried to build older version of darktable from around July 2017 but I get (and then try to do bisect):

 -- Performing Test C_COMPILER_UNDERSTANDS_-Wno-error=address-of-packed-member - Failed

 -- Performing Test CXX_COMPILER_UNDERSTANDS_-Wno-error=address-of-packed-member - Failed

 I've tried to use gcc 6 (ubuntu 17.10 has gcc 7), but looking at log from build.sh it seems that clang 3.9.1 (maybe older version is needed cause I am on newest ubuntu) is used.
 I quite don't understand c/c++ environment so its hard for me to debug this and build darktable from July.